-One of the most existing chapters in the journey to her wedding is for most brides finding her dream dress!
+One of the most existing chapters on the bridal journey is finding your dream dress!
 Walking into a bridal salon is like walking in to a bridal candyland – and although exciting, it is pretty easy to feel a bit daunted by the many styles, fabrics, design options, designers and price ranges on offer.
 Knowing which is the right one might take a bit of time.

 Use this timeline to shop for your gown in a way that won’t leave you unnecessarily stressed.
 Finding this significant garment is a balance between choosing with your heart, with practical circumstances in mind, and to a large extent a process of elimination.
 Once you found it, the people that make it need enough time to do so, ensuring a perfect fit on your big day and a chilled as possible experience.

 Start searching around in your heart of what you would really like to exude on your wedding day.
 This can be related to how you always imagined your wedding dress to look like, or you can also use your intended wedding style as a reference point.
 Your venue, theme and time of year can have a big effect on what style of dress you choose to go for.
 Personal preferences should always be the biggest deciding factor though – anything is possible if it is what you always dreamed of.

 Silhouettes, fabrics, design elements should also be researched.
 You can go for something that you know works for your body, or perhaps you have a dream dress you have seen somewhere in a magazine that you know you must try.
 An easy way to figure out what silhouette already works for your body is to look at the dresses hanging in your wardrobe!
 What designs do you love wearing?
 What is “you”?